bzmp125/messaging-service/README.md

 npm install
 ```

-Then you'd have to set the credentials of the APIS as environment variables.
+Then you'd have to set the credentials of the APIS as environment variables explained in[documentation site]().
 This allows the service to be configurable even on-the-fly or for different deployment enviroments.

-The service can be deploy on any server and can be reached via a simple HTTP REST API.
-For more documentation on the actual endpoints, go to the [documentation site]()
+The service can be deploy on any server and can be reached via a simple HTTP REST API built with ExpressJS.
+For more documentation on the actual endpoints, go to the [documentation site]().

+## The Future
+1. Push Notifications - This will probably be through Firebase's FCM.
+2. CLi - to spawn the entire project from an `init` command and also deploy to different cloud providers to help automate the deployment, orchestration and monitoring of the whole application the service would then belong to.
+3. Docker image on Docker Hub - because why not!